ALLOPREGNANOLONE ………………………………………….float high above your clouds

 As noted by Genazzani et al. in 1998 (1) (see Fig.1), Allopregnanolone levels vary with age and gender.

-Particularly in pregnancy, Allopregnanolone levels increase along with progesterone and DHEA (1).
+During the menstrual cycle the Allopregnanone level follows that of Progesterone and in pregnancy, Allopregnanolone levels increase along with progesterone and DHEA (1).

 In young males, the level is the same as in females during the first two weeks of the menstrual cycle, but it falls gradually from age 26 and can approach zero, in old age.